Be ready to transform but do not provoke, illuminate the darkness of ignorance but do not blind. (Tao Te Ching, Verse 58)

 Actions, Impact, Desired outcome

-There is more to coaching than just give feedback; but feedback was, however, a critically important tool; and it’s difficult to generalise about how to do it well.
+There is more to mentoring than just give feedback; but feedback was, however, a critically important tool; and it’s difficult to generalise about how to do it well.
 Nevertheless, in providing feedback, ensure you address three topics, with the acronym AID to help you remember them:

 I (Impact) The effect these actions are having